Some examples of noncommutative projective Calabi-Yau schemes: Introduction

-Artin and Zhang constructed a framework of noncommutative projective schemes which are defined from noncommutative graded algebras in \cite{artin1994}.
-In the framework, we can think of Artin-Schelter algebras as noncommutative analogues of projective spaces, which are called quantum projective spaces.
-Our objective is to produce examples of noncommutative projective Calabi-Yau schemes which are not obtained from commutative ones.
-As the definition of noncommutative projective Calabi-Yau schemes, we adopt the definition by Kanazawa (\cite{kanazawa2015}).
-His definition is a direct generalization of the definition of (commutative) Calabi-Yau varieties to noncommutative projective schemes.
-He also constructed the first examples of noncommutative projective Calabi-Yau schemes as hypersurfaces of quantum projective spaces which are not isomorphic to commutative ones.
-Recently, some of the examples play an important role in noncommutative Donaldson-Thomas theory (\cite{liu2019donaldson}, \cite{liu2020donaldson}).
+As the definition of noncommutative projective Calabi-Yau schemes, we adopt the definition introduced by Kanazawa (\cite{kanazawa2015}).
+His definition is a direct generalization of the definition of commutative Calabi-Yau varieties to noncommutative projective schemes.
+He also constructed the first examples of noncommutative projective Calabi-Yau schemes that are not isomorphic to commutative Calabi-Yau varieties as hypersurfaces of quantum projective spaces.
+Recently, some examples constructed by Kanazawa play an important role in noncommutative Donaldson-Thomas theory (\cite{liu2019donaldson}, \cite{liu2020donaldson}).

+In this paper, we construct new examples of noncommutative projective Calabi-Yau schemes by using noncommutative Segre products and weighted hypersurfaces.
+There are many known examples of Calabi-Yau varieties in algebraic geometry.
+Some of them are complete intersections in Segre embeddings of products of projective spaces.
+Moreover, Reid gave a list of Calabi-Yau surfaces, which are hypersurfaces in weighted projective spaces (\cite{iano2000}, \cite{reid1980}).
+Motivated by these two facts, we construct noncommutative analogues of the two types of examples of Calabi-Yau varieties (Theorem \ref{thm1}, Theorem \ref{thm2}) in Section \ref{sec2}.